Trading made simple: How to trade stocks and ETFs

 • How long does it take for a stock, ETF, or options trade to settle?

-Settlement dates vary depending on the investment.
-Stock and ETF trades settle 2 business days after the trade date, also described as T+2.
-Options settle 1 business day after the trade date, T+1.
+Stock, ETF, and options trades settle 1 business day after the trade date, also described as T+1.
 For example, if you place an order to buy a call option that is executed on Tuesday, you will see your account debited to pay for the transaction or credited from the proceeds of a sell on Wednesday.

 • Why is the trade settlement date important?